If you are looking for a 100% Whole Wheat Bread that can be made with no added fat or sweetener, I have just the bread for you…

 I brushed the top of the loaf with butter, but once I tasted it, I realized it didn’t need the butter on top.
 I should’ve left it alone.

 It tasted great plain or with butter or peanut butter.
-My boyfriend described it as “total deliciousness!”
+My taste tester described it as “total deliciousness!”

 Thanks for joining me in the bread baking blog.
 I hope you’ll join me again soon.